biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 [DEICODE](https://github.com/biocore/DEICODE).
-It displays a plot of __feature rankings__ (either the feature differentials produced by a tool like songbird, or the feature loadings in a compositional biplot produced by a tool like DEICODE) alongside a plot showing the __log ratios__ of selected features' abundances within samples.
+It displays a plot of __feature rankings__ (either the feature differentials produced by a tool like songbird, or the feature loadings in a compositional biplot produced by a tool like DEICODE) alongside a plot showing the __log-ratios__ of selected features' abundances within samples.

 ### Why is this useful?

-Regardless of if we're looking at feature differentials or feature loadings, what we care about when analyzing them are the log ratios between feature abundances (or between groups of features' abundances), particularly as compared to sample metadata categories.
-Both [songbird's paper (Morton and Marotz et al. 2019)](https://www.nature.com/articles/s41467-019-10656-5) and [DEICODE's paper (Martino et al. 2019)](https://msystems.asm.org/content/4/1/e00016-19) mention analyzing the log ratios between features' abundances; Qurro provides an easy way to do this.
+Regardless of if we're looking at feature differentials or feature loadings, what we care about when analyzing them are the log-ratios between feature abundances (or between groups of features' abundances), particularly as compared to sample metadata categories.
+Both [songbird's paper (Morton and Marotz et al. 2019)](https://www.nature.com/articles/s41467-019-10656-5) and [DEICODE's paper (Martino et al. 2019)](https://msystems.asm.org/content/4/1/e00016-19) mention analyzing the log-ratios between features' abundances; Qurro provides an easy way to do this.

-Log ratio analyses are needed because data obtained from a microbiome study is inherently compositional: we only have access to the relative abundances of features in each sample, instead of their absolute abundances.
+Log-ratio analyses are needed because data obtained from a microbiome study is inherently compositional: we only have access to the relative abundances of features in each sample, instead of their absolute abundances.
 To quote [Gloor et al. 2017](https://www.frontiersin.org/articles/10.3389/fmicb.2017.02224):